mef51/CPisCommon/mnras/refresponse1full.md

 GK paper."

 Response: Added the following explanation of GK in the introduction:
-The GK effect can occur when a molecule with even weak Zeeman splitting is in a medium with some anisotropy and the splitting frequency is greater than the collisional rate and other misaligning processes.
+The GK effect can occur for molecular lines with even weak Zeeman splitting when the radiation field is anisotropic and the splitting frequency is greater than the collisional rate and other radiative processes.
-These conditions can cause a population imbalance in the levels of the split lines that results in a net LP aligned either perpendicular or parallel to the plane-of-the-sky component of the magnetic field.
+These conditions can cause a population imbalance in the magnetic sublevels that results in a net LP aligned either perpendicular or parallel to the plane-of-the-sky component of the magnetic field.